-Why Taking Pictures For Photo Contests (Part I)
+Why and How Taking Pictures For Photo Contests (Part I)

 Taking pictures for a photography contest is its own field of photography.
 The photos must be planned especially for the contest.
 This is strategic preparation for the event.
 Nothing should be left to chance.

 Participating in a photo competition enables a photographer to progress, assess his photographic qualities and compete with others.
 Contests are a separate discipline in the world of photography.

 In general, photography is taking pictures for pleasure.
 A contest is a way to showcase your vision and share it with an audience.

 Participating in contests is not only a way for a photographer to make rapid progress, to evaluate what level of technical skill he is on, and to reach a higher level, but also a way to gain recognition.
 Photography becomes like a personal challenge because the photographer is competing against others.
 Contests are a way for a photographer to prove his worth and reach the highest level of proficiency.
 A photo contest enables a photographer to get references and to be compared to other photographers.
 Contests are well suited for people who like to compete and win.

 A photographer’s goal is to improve his skills and to share his photos with larger audiences.
 But many people’s photos are often lacking in creativity and artistry.
 Photo competitions are a way to remedy this.

 The photograph must always be related to the theme of the contest

 A photographer should not participate in a competition because he needs to.
 He should participate in it because he chooses to.
 This implies that the theme of the competition should fit with the vision of the photographer.